The Minkowski dimension of the image of an arboreal Galois representation: Abstract

 \section{Abstract}

-Let $f:\PP^1\to\PP^1$ be a rational map of degree $d\geq2$ defined over a number field $K$ and let $\alpha\in\PP^1(K)$.
-We consider the lower and upper Minkowski dimensions of the arboreal Galois group $G_{f,\alpha}$ associated to the pair $(f,\alpha)$, which is naturally a subgroup of the automorphism group of the infinite $d$-ary rooted tree whose vertices are indexed by the backward orbit $f^{-\infty}(\alpha)$.
-We state conjectures on the existence of Minkowski dimension, as well as proposed characterizations of cases in which it takes its minimal and maximal values.
-We establish basic cases in which the upper Minkowski dimension of $G_{f,\alpha}$ is not maximal, and we establish basic cases in which it is minimal.
-We show that abelian automorphism groups always have vanishing Minkowski dimension, and as a consequence, that one of our conjectures implies a conjecture of Andrews-Petsche on pairs $(f,\alpha)$ with abelian arboreal Galois group.
+We consider the Minkowski dimension of the arboreal Galois group $G_{f,\alpha}$ associated to a rational map $f:\PP^1\to\PP^1$ and a base point $\alpha\in\PP^1(K)$.
+This is a subgroup of the automorphism group of the infinite $d$-ary rooted tree whose vertices are indexed by the backward orbit $f^{-\infty}(\alpha)$.
+We show that the Minkowski dimension exists for the profinite iterated monodromy groups $G_f^\arith$ and $G_f^\geom$, and that these two groups have the same dimension.
+We prove a dichotomy theorem stating that $G_f^\arith$ and $G_f^\geom$ are either the full tree automorphism group or else have non-maximal dimension.
+We identify several cases of interest in which dimension non-maximality $\udim(G_{f,\alpha})<1$ holds, including the cases of postcritical base point, the case of periodic base point, the case in which $f$ is a nontrivial iterate, and the postcritically finite case.
+We identify several cases of interest in which dimension minimality $\dim(G_{f,\alpha})=0$ holds, including the power, Chebyshev, Latt\`es, and abelian cases.
+We formulate a conjecture on dimension minimality for quadratic polynomials, which if true would imply the $d=2$ case of a conjecture of Andrews-Petsche on abelian arboreal Galois groups.